kylecorry31/Trail-Sense/README.md

 - **The sunrise/set times are inaccurate**
   - The sunrise/set features need to know your approximate location to display accurate times, please check the following to see if it resolves your issue:
   - Validate your location settings by opening Trail Sense Settings > GPS and ensure your location appears and is correct.
 If your device location is disabled but Trail Sense has location permission, then the location in Trail Sense may be stale.
+  - If you have GPS disabled (or the location permission denied), you will need to manually configure your location under Trail Sense's GPS settings (it defaults to 0, 0 - on the astronomy page you will see an error banner for this condition).
+  - If your GPS is enabled and the permission is granted, you may need to turn off the "require satellites" setting or wait for the 10 second timeout with a clear view of the sky so Trail Sense can cache a GPS reading.
+The cached value can be verified on the "sensor details" page - bottom of settings.
   - You can attempt to diagnose GPS/location issues by opening Trail Sense Settings > Sensor Details and viewing the GPS and GPS Cache settings
 - **How can I report a bug?**
   - Either create a new issue here or email me at trailsense@protonmail.com